djolereject/dotfiles/dev/README.md

 This is a simple role so all variables are defined in [defaults](./defaults/main.yml).

 - **dotfiles** and **shell**
-  Directory path where all dotfiles are stored and subdirectory for shell-related files.
+  Directory path where all dotfiles are stored and sub-directory for shell-related files.
 - **zshrc**
   **path** is destination of actual file and **link** is symlink on it from user root.
 Template for zshrc is in [zshrc](./templates/zshrc.j2).
 - **oh_my_zsh**